mikepringle/QueryByShape/README.md

 - Dictionaries are not supprted

 ## Example Queries
-All samples are written for the [Star Wars GraphQL API](https://studio.apollographql.com/public/star-wars-swapi)
+Most samples are written for the [Star Wars GraphQL API](https://studio.apollographql.com/public/star-wars-swapi)

 ---
 #### Query Options - C#